macleanl3vin/Email-Password-Phone-Auth/README.md

 ### react-native-firebase
 - Follow the guide at https://rnfirebase.io/ to correctly implement.
+- Add your own google-services.json and GoogleService-Info.plist files.
+Which you get from firebase when adding a new app type (web, ios, android)

 ### FirebaseConfig.tsx
 - Make sure to add your own web app's Firebase configuration

 ### Run the following commands to install necessary dependencies;
 - npm install @react-native-async-storage/async-storage